bizflycloud/internship-0719/TD_Git/note5.md

 1. `du` By default, it display the disk usage of the current directory
 2. `FILE` Display the disk usage of FILE
+3. `-sh Directory` Display total size of the directory
-3. `--apparent-size FILE` Display the actual size of the file in system
+4. `--apparent-size FILE` Display the actual size of the file in system
-4. `wc -c FILE` has the same function as `--apparent-size FILE`
+5. `wc -c FILE` has the same function as `--apparent-size FILE`
+6. `du -B SIZE FILE` or `du --block-size=SIZE FILE` calculate usage size by SIZE

+=> `-h` Display usage size in human-readable f

 -**`free -g`** Show RAM usage in gigabytes